 “It’s not about how we give, but how much love we put into giving”

 Naima was 7 days old when her parents decided to abandon her.
-Naima’s parents couldn’t see hope, possibilities or dreams in that little face.
+Naima’s parents couldn’t see hope, possibilities, or dreams in that little face.
 Instead, they saw one more mouth to feed.
 They saw one more burden to carry.
 Naima with her little feet failed to leave any emotional impact on them.
 Her adorable smile or innocence couldn’t melt the hearts of her parents.
 A baby girl of 7 days was orphaned and deserted on the streets.
+Christmas Charity Organizations in the USA is important.
 When no one looked at her, she was taken up by an orphanage which became her ultimate destination.
 Now her eyes seek the tenderness and warmth of her mother’s arm in silence but it’s a cold world where hardly anybody cares.

 When Naima represents the dark side of the world, this world also has positive sides and celebrations to look at.
 The Christmas Eve this year is so close that we can almost feel and smell the aroma of purity in the air.
 Soon we would get too busy shopping, buying food or grocery, decorations of our houses and enjoy every bit of it with our beloved ones while children like Naima and the needy and unfortunate people in our neighborhood will be forgotten.

-Don’t you think Christmas celebration becomes pointless when millions of children have no hope or are underrepresented in our locality, state or the country?
+Don’t you think the Christmas celebration becomes pointless when millions of children have no hope or are underrepresented in our locality, state, or country?
 How can we celebrate the joy of Christmas with our beloved ones or kids when over 250 million children are living in countries affected by civil conflicts or war?

 The true magic of Christmas lies in its silence when you hear cries of millions in need, poverty, and hunger; you feel the pain and menace of society; you understand their suffering and insecurity, hence, stretch out hands in assistance to bring relief in millions of lives unconditionally.